danielaparker/jsoncons/doc/ref/json_decode_options.md

 typedef basic_json_decode_options<char> json_decode_options
 ```

-An abstract class that defines accessors for JSON decoding options.
+An abstract class that defines accessors for JSON decode options.
 The `json_decode_options` class is an instantiation of the `basic_json_decode_options` class template that uses `char` as the character type.

 #### Header
 ```c++